njules/OS161/design_document.md

 It is initialized in `static struct proc *proc_create(const char *name);` in `kern/proc/proc.c`.
 `stdin`, `stdout`, and `stderr` are opened in `int runprogram(char *progname);` and added to `p_fdtable`.
 Added `pid`
-`pid` is a pid_t type argument that represents the id of the process.
+`pid` is a pid_t type argument that represents the id of the process with a maximum value defined of `MAX_RUNNING_PROCS` equal to `250` and a minimum of 1..
-Added `children`, which corresponds to al of the child processes.
+Added `children`, which corresponds to al of the childrend of the actual process.

 ```
 struct proc {